mia-platform/documentation/docs/runtime_suite/crud-service.md

   --data '{"name":"Spaghetti al Pomodoro","description":"The classic italian dish"}'
 ```

-in response, you will get this JSON:
+in response, you will get a JSON object like this:

 ```json
 {